cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

     - K8s calls /healthz every minute
     - Prometheus calls /metrics every 5 seconds
     - WebV has 10 requests per second
 - Keep "Application Dashboard" open in a browser tab to monitor Res-Edge Data Service requests metrics for the next section.
-The version number of Res-Edge and WebV will appear below "Application" and "WebV" accordingly.
+The version number of Res-Edge Data Service and WebV will appear below "Application" and "WebV" accordingly.

 ### Generate More Requests for Observability using WebV